thepika206/play-blackjack/README.md

 # Game Summary
-- A game for one player based on the classic card game of 21
+- A game for one player with modififications of the classic rules https://bicyclecards.com/how-to-play/blackjack/
-- The object is to be closer to 21 than the computer dealer without going over 21.
 - Two betting options and free play if you run out of money
+- Fun 2 to 1 payout for natural 21 (typical is 3 to 2).
+- Fun 3 triple down button instead of a double down
+- No splitting pairs (out of scope)
 - Mobile friendly design
-### My game differs from common Blackjack rules:
-- Bonus payout for natural 21, increased 2 to 1 (typical 3 to 2) to improve the player advantage.
-- Special 3 triple down instead of a double down to improve the player advance.
-A secret code can increase this further...
-- No splitting pairs

 # Technologies Used
 - JavaScript
 - HTML (including the Meter element and Audio)
+- CSS (including grid and flex)
-- CSS
+- external Card styling CSS template, see Credits section
-- Bootstrap (buttons)
+- external Bootstrap CSS framework
-- Git and GitHub
+- GitHub
 - Netlify (deployment and hosting)

 # Key Logic